Gesee-y/Cruise.jl/docs/Plugins/index.md

 ### Plugin Serialization

-Every plugin must overload the serialization functions `encode_state` that outputs a dictionary with exactly 2 top-level sections following the enumeration:
+Persistent plugin must overload the serialization functions `encode_state` that outputs a dictionary with exactly 3 top-level sections with the last 2 following the enumeration:

 ```julia
 @enum PluginSerializationInfo begin